Udinic/ActivitySplitAnimation/README.md

 Usage
 =====

-On Activity A, when you want to call Activity B, call:
+On Activity A, when you want to call Activity B, use:

 	ActivitySplitAnimationUtil.startActivity(Activity1.this, new Intent(Activity1.this, Activity2.class));